Virginia hosts Tarleton State to open season - WTOP News

 Charlottesville, Virginia; Monday, 7 p.m.
 EST

-BOTTOM LINE: The Virginia Cavaliers host the Tarleton State Texans in the season opener.
+BOTTOM LINE: The Virginia Cavaliers begin the season at home against the Tarleton State Texans.

+Virginia went 15-1 at home last season while going 25-8 overall.
+The Cavaliers averaged 14.5 points off of turnovers, 8.4 second-chance points and 15.6 bench points last season.

-Tarleton State finished 9-10 in WAC play and 2-12 on the road last season.
-The Texans averaged 12.9 assists per game on 24.9 made field goals last season.
+Tarleton State finished 9-10 in WAC action and 2-12 on the road a season ago.
+The Texans averaged 9.7 steals, 2.8 blocks and 11.8 turnovers per game last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.